People often ask whether Greenpeace is a charity. The answer is yes. Greenpeace Aotearoa is a charity in Aotearoa New Zealand.

 “This case has essentially found that protecting nature is a public good, which I would have thought was self evident as we are part of nature and our very survival depends on a healthy nature world.

-“Government’s generally don’t like campaigning NGOs as they criticise Government activities.
-That’s why Governments should not be involved in the decision as to whether an NGO gets charitable registration.
+Governments generally don’t like campaigning NGOs as they criticise Government activities.
+That’s why Governments should not be involved in deciding whether an NGO gets charitable registration or not.
 As we saw in this case, the DIA again and again gave wrong advice, blocking Greenpeace’s application.
-It is time to set up an independent Charities Commission to make these decisions.”
+It is time to set up an independent Charities Commission to make these decisions.

 Donate